Kelmar/kowalski/README.md

 ~~NOTE: THAT THIS BRANCH IS NOT CURRENTLY IN A BUILDABLE STATE!~~

-Build works now, but do not expect the code to work:
+Build works now for Linux and Windows, but do not expect the code to work:

 mkdir build
 cd build